shimunn/fido2luks/README.md

 . /etc/fido2luks.conf

 # Repeat for each luks volume
+# You can also use the `--token` flag when using LUKS2 which will then store the credential in the LUKS header,
+# enabling you to use `fido2luks open-token` without passing a credential as parameter
 sudo -E fido2luks -i add-key /dev/disk/by-uuid/<DISK_UUID>

 # Test(only works if the luks container isn't active)